BabyHuBERT: Multilingual Self-Supervised Learning for Segmenting Speakers in Child-Centered Long-Form Recordings: Methods

 \subsection{Implementation details}

-\textit{\textbf{Pre-training}}: We follow the standard HuBERT training procedure \cite{hubert_2021} using the torchaudio implementation \cite{torchaudio_2023}.
+\textit{\textbf{Pre-training}}: We use the HuBERT base architecture~\cite{hubert_2021} and follow its standard training procedure, as implemented in torchaudio~\cite{torchaudio_2023}.
 For BabyHuBERT-1, we extract features from the 6th layer of WavLM-base-plus.
 For BabyHuBERT-2, we use features from BabyHuBERT-1's 7th transformer layer.
-We apply k-means clustering to these extracted features using MiniBatchKMeans with 500 clusters~\cite{scikit_learn_2011}.
+We apply K-means clustering to these extracted features using MiniBatchKMeans with 500 clusters~\cite{scikit_learn_2011}.
 The clustering is performed on 2,500 hours of randomly sampled features from our training data.
-For HuBERT training, we follow~\cite{mhubert147_2024}, and use a maximum batch size of 175 seconds (85 effective seconds per GPU after bucketing), training for 400k steps on 32 H100 GPUs with standard HuBERT hyperparameters.
-Both BabyHuBERT iterations were trained for approximately 30 hours each, completing 45 and 44 epochs respectively.
+For HuBERT training, we use a maximum batch size of 175 seconds (85 effective seconds per GPU after bucketing), training for 400k steps on 32 H100 GPUs, following~\cite{mhubert147_2024}.
+Both BabyHuBERT iterations are trained for approximately 30 hours each, completing 45 and 44 epochs, respectively.

 \textit{\textbf{Fine-tuning}}: We fine-tune all models with the same hyperparameters.
 Our classification heads consist of 4 linear layers (one per label) fed with the encoder's last layer representation and a dropout probability of 0.5.
-We set the initial learning rate to 1e-5 that is reduced when the validation loss hits a plateau.
-All models were trained with a batch size of 128 utterances (4 seconds each) until convergence.
+We set the initial learning rate to 1e-5, decreasing it by 10 when the validation loss hits a plateau.
+All models are trained with a batch size of 128 utterances (10 seconds each) until convergence.